Skip to content

 Short answers, pulled from the story.

-Anchor reporter and rising star Michelle Lima died during a live report on the 26th of March 1999 while covering a search for a nine year old boy.
-She was killed by a truck on a dark rural frontage road in southern Bexar County and pronounced dead two days later.
+Michelle Lima was killed on the 26th of March 1999, while covering a live newscast in southern Bexar County.
+She was struck by a truck on a dark rural frontage road and was pronounced dead two days later at age 30.